Auburn Bulletin 2024-2025

 MATH 6000 MATHEMATICAL MODELING: CONTINUOUS (3) LEC.
 3. Introduction to mathematical models and related techniques.
 Includes general principles involving continuous deterministic problems and a detailed, specific term-project.
 Programming ability.

 MATH 6010 VECTOR CALCULUS (3) LEC.
 3. Pr.
-(MATH 2630 or MATH 2637) and MATH 2660.
+(MATH 2630 or MATH 2637) and (MATH 2660 or MATH 2667).
 Departmental approval.
 Vector-valued functions, vector fields.
 Gradient, divergence, curl.
 Integral theorems: Green's Theorem, Stoke's Theorem, Gauss' Theorem.
 Tensors and differential forms.
 Applications.

 MATH 6030 COMPLEX VARIABLES WITH APPLICATIONS I (3) LEC.
 3. Complex functions and their elementary mapping properties; contour integration and residues; Laurent series; applications to real integrals.
 MATH 6030-6040 are appropriate for students of engineering or science.